Woolverine94/biniou/README.md

   - ... and all their dependencies.

 <p align="justify">It's a lot of changes on your operating system, and this <b>could potentially</b> bring unwanted behaviors on your system, depending on which softwares are already installed on it.</br></br>
-⚠️ You should really make at a backup of your system and datas before starting the installation process. ⚠️
+⚠️ You should really make a backup of your system and datas before starting the installation process. ⚠️
 </p>

   1. **Download** [wget](https://eternallybored.org/misc/wget/) for windows :<br/>